Political Financing Handbook for Registered Parties and Chief Agents (EC 20231) – June 2019

-Paul made a $575 contribution to the registered party he supports.
+Khaled made a $600 contribution to the registered party he supports.
 In addition, he takes out a $1,000 personal loan from his bank and lends it to the party.
-With that, Paul has reached the annual limit for contributions, loans and loan guarantees to the registered party.
+With that, Khaled has reached the annual limit for contributions, loans and loan guarantees to the registered party.

 Types of loans

-A term loan is repaid in regular payments over a set period of time.
-It may be either a fixed rate loan, allowing the borrower to lock in at a specific interest rate, or it may be a variable rate loan, where the interest rate fluctuates with the bank's prime rate and is calculated monthly.
+A term loan is repaid in regular payments over a set period.
+It may be either a fixed rate loan, allowing the borrower to lock in at a specific interest rate, or it may be a variable rate loan, where the interest rate fluctuates over time.

 A demand loan is a loan with no specific payment deadline.
 It is due whenever the lender demands to be repaid.
 It is recommended that the written loan agreement for a demand loan include a maximum term for the repayment.

-If overdraft protection or a line of credit is used, the maximum amount used is reported as a loan.
-Note however that if the financial institution requires a guarantee, only a registered association of the party or individuals who are Canadian citizens or permanent residents can guarantee the overdraft or line of credit.
+When the party uses overdraft protection or a line of credit, it is reported as a loan.
+If the financial institution requires a guarantee, only a registered association of the party or individuals who are Canadian citizens or permanent residents can guarantee the overdraft or line of credit.
 The amount an individual guarantees is subject to the individual's contribution limit.

 - the name and address of the financial institution

 - the full name and address of any guarantors and the amounts they have guaranteed

 - for a line of credit where funds were transferred into the bank account before being used, the dates and amounts of any payments of principal and interest

 - the unpaid balance at the end of each calendar year and as of the date of the return